top of page

 Hoovering: How the Narcissist Keeps Sucking You Back In

-cartoon drawing of hoovering woman being sucked in by vacuum cleaner
+Cartoon drawing of hoovering woman being sucked in by vacuum cleaner

 Hoovering